estasney/Master_Builders/Courses/Lesson 2 - Selectors.md

 ***

+Get ready!

-Get ready this will be your first exercise in thinking like a programmer.
+This will be your first exercise in thinking like a programmer.
 We want to select the 3rd result on every page, so how can we translate that for a computer to understand?

 We know that on every page, there will be no more than 50 results.
 It really doesn't matter how many there are, so long as there are at least 3.